Melissa K. Norris

 I talk a lot about growing enough food to feed your family for a year.
 In fact, I wrote an entire book dedicated to the topic.
 You can check out My Family Garden Plan and My Family Garden Planner for more information, and you can also check out my blog post and podcast for a quick summary of how much to plant per person for a year's worth of food.

 Growing onions has become second nature in my garden.
-They're generally very low-maintenance once planted and, if you choose the right varieties, can store for up to 12 months.
-Check out how to know when onions are ready to harvest here, and how to cure and braid onions for long-term storage here.
+They’re generally very low-maintenance once planted and, if you choose the right varieties, can store for up to 12 months.
+Check out how to harvest, cure, string, and store onions.

 When we talk about growing enough food for the year, it's important to think about the varieties you're planting to make sure they're good storage varieties.